coenm/MyConfig/Visual Studio/ReSharper/Templates.Live/README.md

 ## FakeItEasy.DotSettings

 FakeItEasy is a mocking library.
 This file contains a few templates.
-All of these are only available in test files (ie. filename like `*Test*.cs`).
+All of these are only available in test files (see filname filter above).

 Creating a fake/stub.
 Use the shortcut `fake`.